hamzadev2xx3/prayertimings/README.md

 ﻿# adhantimings
- Adhan Timings package for offline usage.
-Some countries are missing but most of them are included. you can use this code in your project.
+ #Adhan Timings package for offline usage.
+ #Some countries are missing but most of them are included.